 Finally, as your hormone product slows down, your scalp produces less sebum.
 Sebum is the oil in your hair that promotes moisture and shine.

 What you can do about it: You may want to talk with your healthcare provider about hormone replacement therapy.
-Balances estrogen and progesterone support many menopausal symptoms, including hair loss and dryness.
+Balanced estrogen and progesterone support many menopausal symptoms, including hair loss and dryness.

 Also, consider your lifestyle.
 Eat a diet rich in vitamins and minerals.
 Get ample healthy fats and plenty of lean protein.
 Exercise and sleep also play a crucial role in your overall health, which can support the health of your hair.